What is breast cancer?

 Height

-Studies suggest that women who are taller than 5'7" may have a higher risk of developing breast cancer after menopause.
-The reasons aren’t clear but may reflect the influence of hormones and other factors that affect growth.
+Studies suggest that people who were assigned female at birth and who are taller than 5 feet and 7 inches may have a higher risk of developing breast cancer after menopause.
+The reasons aren’t clear, but they may reflect the influence of hormones and possibly a higher energy intake during early life.

 -